NCCE/curriculum.teachcomputing.org/README.md

 ### View logs

-View logs (add -f to tail, and/or append a container name such as 'web' to tail only that container):
+View logs (add -f to tail, and/or append a container name such as 'curriculum' to tail only that container):

 ```
 docker-compose logs